-CO1 Explain the importance of plant layout and factory location.

-CO2 Explain the concept of work environment and its impact on industrial productivity.

-CO3 Elaborate on the concepts of TQM, Benchmarking and various analytical methods for decision making.

-CO4 Explain the importance of industrial safety and legal provisions of Health and Safety standards in India.
+- CO1 Explain the importance of scientific management, plant layout and factory location. - CO2 Explain the concept of work environment and its impact on industrial productivity. - CO3 Elaborate on the concepts of TQM, Benchmarking and various analytical methods for decision making. - CO4 Explain the concepts of industrial accidents, occupational health and industrial safety.